Canandaigua Academy: Music

 Canandaigua Academy students are very active in the performing arts - with two concert bands (Symphonic Band and Wind Ensemble), a jazz band, a pep band (The Sound), two orchestras (Chamber Orchestra and Symphony Orchestra), and four choirs (Mixed Chorus, Women's Choir, Jazz Choir and Madrigal Choir).
 The Canandaigua Academy Music Department can be found on Twitter and YouTube.
 The Choral Department can be found on YouTube as "CA Choirs."

-The Academy Music Department is led by band director Gregory Kane, who works alongside orchestra director Haley Moore, band director Diana Chase, and choral director Sean Perry.
+The Academy Music Department is led by band director Gregory Kane, who works alongside orchestra director Dr. Haley Moore, band director Matthew Erman, and choral director Sean Perry.
 The choral department was formerly led by nationally recognized music educator Amy Story.
 Retiring in 2015, Story was honored as the American Choral Directors' Association's "Helen Kemp Award" winner in 2012 for a lifetime commitment to vocal and educational excellence.
 She is a registered NYSSMA adjudicator, an active member of ACDA, a conductor for numerous honor choirs across New York and Pennsylvania, and continues to work with the Rochester Philharmonic Orchestra (RPO).

 Since 2006, the Canandaigua Music Department has hosted a number of guest musicians and artist/educator visits including: